Hoodoo Rootwork: A History

 Spells, Workings, and Conjurations

-After herbs, dirt, minerals, and other elements of nature are gathered, they are put to work toward the intentions of the Rootworker's client in one or more ways.
+After herbs, dirt, minerals, and other elements of nature are gathered, they are put to work toward the intentions of the rootdoctor's client in one or more ways.
 Hoodoo spells - in which the client's prayer, petition, or need is written down and placed amongst these elements along with candles dressed with appropriate oils - are only one way to manifest that which is desired.
-Diagrams and symbols borrowed from European grimoires and Pennsylvania Dutch traditions have made their way into the eclectic tradition of Hoodoo as well, and may be used in such workings.
+Diagrams and symbols borrowed from European grimoires and Pennsylvania Dutch traditions have made their way into the eclectic tradition of hoodoo as well, and may be used in such workings.
 Often, a personal concern of the client - such as a handwriting sample or a lock of hair - will be utilized as a link between the client and the spellwork, enhancing its efficacy.
-The intuitive hoodoo rootworker will know which techniques are best suited to the situation at hand.
+The intuitive hoodoo rootdoctor will know which techniques are best suited to the situation at hand.
 Divination might suggest the use of talismans such as mojo hands and mojo bags which, after being filled with elements that speak to client's intentions, are given "the breath of life" to contain a spirit that works eagerly to bring about the outcomes the client seeks.
 Baths of herbal and mineral allies may be prepared to remove harmful energies and blockages that might be limiting the client's possibilities.
 They can also be prepared to endow the client's energy field with a vibration that is in alignment with what the client desires, be it money, a boss's favor, protection from harm, or even a good night out on the town.
 Similarly, floor washes of oils, botanicals, and minerals can be used to endow an entire property, home, or business with energies desired, clearing the way for possibilities and opportunities to manifest and inviting in them in with the scrubbing of floors, doors, and entryways.

 Oils, powders, and incense can be applied within larger spiritual workings or on their own, being used to anoint and dress the skin, mailed letters, furniture, and other items, endowing the object with the energies of the formula used, or intended to affect another who will touch the object, influencing them to act in favor of the client.